Photo courtesy of Widder Hotel

-Alongside the 32 standard rooms, 17 suites also mix the old with the new, featuring works of art by the likes of Robert Rauschenberg and Andy Warhol, contemporary design classics by Le Corbusier and Mies van der Rohe, and original medieval frescoes, exposed-beam ceilings, and brick or stone walls.
-All rooms are equipped with Bang & Olufsen flat-screen TV and stereo, Quadriga communication system, and two telephone lines.
+Alongside the 35 standard rooms, 14 suites also mix the old with the new, featuring works of art by the likes of Robert Rauschenberg and Andy Warhol, contemporary design classics by Le Corbusier and Mies van der Rohe, and original medieval frescoes, exposed-beam ceilings, and brick or stone walls.
+All rooms are equipped with a TV, Quadriga communication system, and two telephones.

-The Widder also features two great restaurants, a bar with more than 1,000 spirits, and a cozy garden restaurant and lounge open in the warmer months.
+Widder Hotel also features three great restaurants, a bar with more than 1,000 spirits, and a cozy garden restaurant and lounge open in the warmer months.

 almost 7 years ago